 University Admissions

-Students from top boarding schools are admitted to selective universities at significantly higher rates than the national average.
-The combination of rigorous academics, structured college counselling, and extracurricular breadth is a genuine advantage.
+Students from top boarding schools are admitted to selective universities at much higher rates than the national average.
+According to The Association of Boarding Schools (TABS), 87% of boarding school graduates reported being very well prepared academically for college, compared to 39% of public school students.
+The combination of rigorous academics, structured college counseling, and extracurricular breadth is a genuine advantage.

 Verdict: Boarding school provides a structural advantage in the selective admissions process.